Roberta Crenshaw: Career

-Legacy
+Death and legacy

+Roberta Crenshaw died on February 8, 2005, at her home in Austin, Texas.
+Her husband Charles Crenshaw and a daughter, Roberta, preceded her in death.

 On July 18, 2004, the Austin City Council voted to designate the MoPac pedestrian bridge the "Roberta Crenshaw Pedestrian Walkway", which was dedicated on April 18, 2005.
 A plaque at the north entrance to the bridge notes her contributions to Austin's parks and culture.

 In 2016, the Paramount Theatre installed a life-size portrait of Crenshaw painted by Wayman Elbridge Adams, which formerly hung in her home.